Solar Cell Fabric

 However, this is not ideal nor very practical for clothing, and so the idea of solar-powered fabrics has been one of fiction for a while now, but thanks to incredible research there is an immediate breakthrough in creating functional solar cell components that are not only flexible but also wearable as well.

-The elements of Solar cell fabric
+The elements of the fabric

 The latest photovoltaic textile technology combines two different polymer fibers, both of which are lightweight and low-cost.